-"Clean Fuel Reward" is a statewide program established by EDUs to provide a reduction in price purchases or leases for new and/or used commercial medium-or heavy-duty electric vehicles that are not subject to the High Priority and

-Federal Fleets requirements as specified in, title 13, California Code of Regulations, section 2015(a)(1) in California.
+"Clean Fuel Reward" is a statewide program established by EDUs to provide a reduction in price for new and/or used commercial medium- or heavy-duty electric vehicles that are not subject to the High Priority and Federal Fleets requirements as specified in, title 13, California Code of Regulations, section 2015(a)(1) in California and for battery electric motorcycles in California.
 The Clean Fuel Reward is funded exclusively through LCFS proceeds generated by EDUs from electricity fuel.